Metaform/dcsa/content/en/documentation/overview/bergamo-2025/agenda.md

 **Facilitator:** Peter Koen

 **Abstract:**
-Interactive clinic where participants can ask all the questions they’ve wanted to ask about dataspaces, EDC, standards, and operationalization.
-The session will serve as an open forum with experts.
+Ask all the questions you always wanted to ask…

 ---